-Emily Meyers joined BIOTECanada in August 2013 and currently serves in the role of Manager, Membership & Policy Development.
-Emily supports BIOTECanada’s member outreach programs.
+Emily Meyers joined BIOTECanada in August 2013 and currently serves in the role of Manager, Business & Policy Development.
+Emily supports BIOTECanada’s member outreach programs and leads on the association’s presence at several key international industry events.

 She manages the Business Development Fund available through BIOTECanada in partnership with the Trade Commissioner Service, and implements business solutions offered to members.
 Emily supports a number of policy files, especially within environmental, industrial, and agricultural biotechnology.
 She also assists with communications, including website maintenance, events, and marketing.